SolrCloud Recoveries and Write Tolerance

 SolrCloud is highly available and fault tolerant in reads and writes.

 SolrCloud is designed to replicate documents to ensure redundancy for your data, and enable you to send update requests to any node in the cluster.
 That node will determine if it hosts the leader for the appropriate shard, and if not it will forward the request to the leader, which will then forward it to all existing replicas, using versioning to make sure every replica has the most up-to-date version.
 If the leader goes down, another replica can take its place.
-This architecture enables you to be certain that your data can be recovered in the event of a disaster, even if you are using Near Real Time Searching.
+This architecture enables you to be certain that your data can be recovered in the event of a disaster.

 A Transaction Log is created for each node so that every change to content or organization is noted.
 The log is used to determine which content in the node should be included in a replica.
 When a new replica is created, it refers to the Leader and the Transaction Log to know which content to include.
 If it fails, it retries.